 - The condition of the plant: e.g. its age, its maintenance history, how frequently the plant is used, is it old and missing safety features found on new plant?
-Is it reliable or often needing emergency maintenance? - If electrical plant is being brought onto the site has it been tested and tagged within the last 12 months? - The suitability of the plant: e.g. is it actually being used for its intended purpose? - The location of the plant: e.g. what is its impact on the design and layout of the workplace and are workers able to access the plant without risk of slips, trips or falls to the worker or visitors? - Abnormal situations: e.g. what abnormal situations, misuse or fluctuation in operating conditions can you foresee?
+Is it reliable or often needing emergency maintenance? - The suitability of the plant: e.g. is it actually being used for its intended purpose? - The location of the plant: e.g. what is its impact on the design and layout of the workplace and are workers able to access the plant without risk of slips, trips or falls to the worker or visitors? - Abnormal situations: e.g. what abnormal situations, misuse or fluctuation in operating conditions can you foresee?